serna01/flare-removal-7Kpp/README.md

 # Flare Removal for Lunar Rovers

-This project is a modification and application of the [Flare7K](https://github.com/ykdai/Flare7K.git) repository, tailored for flare removal in images captured by lunar rovers.
+This project is an example of application of the [Flare7K](https://github.com/ykdai/Flare7K.git) repository, tailored for flare removal in images captured by lunar rovers.
 The steps below guide you through setting up the environment and running the model on your own image data.

 ## Table of Contents